OutSystems/docs-support/src/enterprise/maintenance/cloud-shared-responsibility.md

 ![Diagram illustrating the shared responsibility model in OutSystems Cloud, showing customer responsibilities for applications and data, OutSystems responsibilities for platform and infrastructure, and AWS infrastructure layers.](images/outsystems-cloud-shared-responsibility-model-diag.png "OutSystems Cloud Shared Responsibility Model Diagram")

-OutSystems uses several layers of defense to prevent various types of threats and achieve compliance with security frameworks such as  SOC 2, SOC 3, PCI-DSS, and ISO 27001 without compromising application performance.
+OutSystems uses several layers of defense to prevent various types of threats and achieve compliance with security frameworks such as  SOC 2, PCI-DSS, and ISO 27001 without compromising application performance.

 The following sections explain the shared responsibilities between OutSystems and its customers.